 The students learn to master the conventions of the English language and communicate their ideas effectively through the spoken word.
 In turn, they develop abilities to be considerate, analytical listeners.

 The Mathematics Curriculum is a carefully planned program that focuses on the understanding of basic concepts and mastery of skills, and applying these skills through extensive instruction and practice.
-Consistent with the state and national standards for mathematics instruction, the curriculum focuses on problem solving, which is considered vital to every skill developed.
+Consistent with the state and national standards for mathematics instruction, the curriculum focuses on problem-solving, which is considered vital to every skill developed.
 The curriculum also places a strong emphasis on communicating mathematically, making real-life and content-area connections, and developing reasoning skills.

 The Science Curriculum focuses on the basic concepts of physical, earth, and life science.
 Students learn to apply the scientific method to their study of concepts and carry out experiments in a spirit of inquiry.

 - Physical Science topics include: Forms of matter, heat, sound, light, motion, force, energy, and machines

 The Social Studies Curriculum is based on the National Council for the Social Studies Scope and Sequence.
-The goals of the Social Studies Curriculum include the development of knowledge, skills, values and social participation appropriate to the students’ age and grade level.
-Students study about their neighborhood, community, the Commonwealth of Pennsylvania, the Western Hemisphere, Eastern Hemisphere and United States history.
+The goals of the Social Studies Curriculum include the development of knowledge, skills, values, and social participation appropriate to students’ age and grade level.
+Students study their neighborhood, community, the Commonwealth of Pennsylvania, the Western Hemisphere, the Eastern Hemisphere, and United States history.
 Geography is incorporated throughout the various content areas.

 Other Specialty Programs

-In addition to technology, other specialty programs that students attend on a weekly basis are Music, Advanced Choir, Band, Musical Theater, Art/Art History, STREAM, Spanish Language, Catechesis of the Good Shepherd, and Physical Education.
+Other specialty programs that students attend on a weekly basis are Music, Advanced Choir, Band, Musical Theater, Art/Art History, World Languages, Catechesis of the Good Shepherd, and Physical Education.